After ambitious campaign promises, Biden faces a governing grind

 Two runoffs in Georgia on Jan.
 5 will determine control of the U.S. Senate.
 Victories by the Republican candidates would mean many of Biden’s top priorities — a Medicare expansion, comprehensive immigration reform, the repeal of the Trump tax cuts for the wealthy and bold moves to a carbon-neutral economy — would face the formidable barrier of a Senate led by Majority Leader Mitch McConnell (R-Ky.).

 “No Green New Deal will pass through McConnell.
 There’s no Medicare-for-all passing through McConnell.
-There’s no free college tuition passing through a McConnell-led Senate,” said Ed Rendell, the former Pennsylvania governor and close Biden ally.
+There’s no free college tuition passing through a McConnell-led Senate,” said Ed Rendell, the former Pennsylvania governor and Biden ally.
 “There’s not going to be any Roosevelt-style New Deal.”

 The House Democratic majority, at the same time, has shrunk to a perilous margin, making Republicans bullish about a takeover in the 2022 midterm elections and further lengthening the odds of legislative victories for the new president.